kpreid/naga-rust/back/README.md

 This library is in an early stage of development and many features do not work yet;
 this may be indicated by returned errors or by the generated code failing to compile.
+Broadly, simple mathematical functions will work, and bindings, textures, atomics, derivatives, and workgroup operations will not.

 [`naga`]: https://crates.io/crates/naga